lifedox/granular-configuration-language/doc-spec/concepts.md

 ## Lifecycle

+<sup>\*</sup> "identical immutable configurations" means using {py:class}`.LazyLoadConfiguration` with the same set of possible input files, and not using `inject_after` or `inject_before`.

 1. **Import Time**: {py:class}`.LazyLoadConfiguration`'s are defined (`CONFIG = LazyLoadConfiguration(...)`).
-   - So long as the next step does not occur, all identical immutable configurations<sup>\*</sup> identified and marked for caching.
+   - So long as the next step does not occur, all "identical immutable configurations"<sup>\*</sup> are marked as using the same configuration cache.
-     - Loading a configuration clears the cache for all identical immutable configurations, meaning if another identical immutable configuration is created, it will be loaded separately.
+     - Loading a configuration clears its marks from the cache, meaning if another identical immutable configuration is created, it will be loaded separately.
-2. **First Fetch**: Configuration is fetched for the first time (through `CONFIG.value`, `CONFIG[value]`, `CONFIG.config`, and such)
+2. **First Fetch**: Configuration is fetched for the first time (through `CONFIG.value`, `CONFIG["value"]`, `CONFIG.config`, and such)
    1. **Load Time**:
       1. The file system is scanned for specified configuration files.
+         - Paths are expanded ({py:meth}`~pathlib.Path.expanduser`) and resolved ({py:meth}`~pathlib.Path.resolve`) at Import Time, but checked for existence and read during Load Time.
       2. Each file that exists is read and loaded.
    2. **Merge Time**:
       1. Any Tags defined at the root of the file are run (i.e. the file beginning with a tag: `!Parsefile ...` or `!Merge ...`).
-      2. The loaded Configurations are merged in-order into one Configuration.
+      2. The loaded {py:class}`.Configuration` instances are merged in-order into one {py:class}`.Configuration`.
-         - Any files that do not define a Mapping are filtered out.
+         - Any files that do not define a {py:class}`~collections.abc.Mapping` are filtered out.
+           - `"str"` is valid YAML, but not a {py:class}`~collections.abc.Mapping`.
+           - Everything being filtered out results in an empty {py:class}`.Configuration`.
          - Mappings are merged recursively.
 Any non-mapping overrides.
 Newer values override older values.
-(See [more](#merging))
+(See [Merging](#merging) for more)
            - `{"a": "b": 1}` + `{"a: {"b": {"c": 1}}` ⇒ `{"a: {"b": {"c": 1}}`
            - `{"a: {"b": {"c": 1}}` + `{"a: {"b": {"c": 2}}` ⇒ `{"a: {"b": {"c": 2}}`
            - `{"a: {"b": {"c": 2}}` + `{"a: {"b": {"d": 3}}` ⇒ `{"a: {"b": {"c": 2, "d": 3}}`
            - `{"a: {"b": {"c": 2, "d": 3}}` + `{"a": "b": 1}` ⇒ `{"a": "b": 1}`
    3. **Build Time**:
       1. The Base Path is applied.
-      2. The Base Paths for any {py:class}`.LazyLoadConfiguration` shared this identical immutable configuration are applied.
+      2. The Base Paths for any {py:class}`.LazyLoadConfiguration` that shared this identical immutable configuration are applied.
          - Exceptions that occur (such as {py:class}`.InvalidBasePathException`) are stored, so they emit for the first fetch of the associated {py:class}`.LazyLoadConfiguration`.
       3. {py:class}`.LazyLoadConfiguration` no longer holds a reference to the Root configuration (see [Root](#json-pathpointer-ref--root) for a more detailed definition).
-         - If no tags depend on the Root, it will be free. (`!Ref` is an example of a tag that holds a reference to the Root until it is run.)
+         - If no tags depend on the Root, it will be freed.
+           - [`!Ref`](yaml.md#ref) is an example of a tag that holds a reference to the Root until it is run.
          - If an exception occurs, the Root is unavoidable caught in the frame.
 3. **Fetching a Lazy Tag**:
    1. Upon first get of the {py:class}`.LazyEval` object, the underlying function is called.